-DALTON MARONEY, Associate Professor of Art at the University of Texas at Arlington, is well recognized for his boat-like wall reliefs.
-Maroney brings wooden sculpture to life with intricate carving and innovative contouring of each piece.
-Fictional rather than literal, these sculptural forms invite the viewer to respond on a level relative to his or her own experience.
-Feeling a close relationship to the natural environment himself, Maroney holds reverent those cultures that live as inseparable partners with nature.
-The expressive richness of the art of these cultures influences Maroney’s works, as certain aspects of primitive art are evident in his richly painted and patinated boat form, suggesting age and use.
+DALTON MARONEY, Associate Professor of Art at The University of Texas at Arlington, is recognized for his boat-like wall reliefs.
+Maroney brings wooden sculpture to life with his intricate carving and innovative contouring of each piece.
+Figurative rather than literal, these sculptural forms invite the viewer to respond on a level relative to his or her own experience.

-While Maroney alludes to the boat form, his work is also a mixture of sculpture, painting and drawing.
+Maroney’s work is a mixture of sculpture, painting and drawing.
 Instead of the traditional rectangular painting format, he has chosen the boat format to deliver his creative information.
 His boat-like sculptures are primitive in nature, yet sophisticated in meaning, leaving the viewer to fill in the blanks of his abstracted creations.